metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 1. "Create extra artist metadata" should be selected otherwise this section will not run.
 This is the default.

 	"Infer work types (map to genre using tag mapping or script as req'd)".
 This attempts to create a "work_type" tag based on information in the artist-related tags.
 It does not (currently) use the "work-type" data associated with MB works as this is not well populated and is under review at present.
 Values provided are:
 	Orchestral, Concerto, Instrumental, Voice, Choral, Opera, Duet, Aria, Song.
-For concerto and solo performances the instrument is also given where possible.
-If the track is a recorded work, the tag will also include "Classical".
+For concerto, solo and duet performances the instrument is also given where possible.
+If the track is a recorded work with a composer artist in MusicBrainz and the "Works and parts" section has "Include all work levels" selected, the tag will also include "Classical".
 Use "work_type" as a source in the tag mapping section below section to (e.g.) map to the genre tag.
 For more complex treatment, use scripts.

 2. "Name album as 'Composer Last Name(s): Album Name'" will add the composer(s) last name(s) before the album name.
 MB style is to exclude the composer name unless it is actually part of the album name, but it can be useful to add it for library organisation.
 The default is checked.

 	"Fix cyrillic names (where possible and if not fixed by locale settings)" attempts to provide English version of composers, conductors and performers where the script is non-Latin and the relevant locale settings (Options->Metadata) have not fixed this.
-For performers, the tags are updated directly, but for composers and conductors, the original tag is left and can be updated by adding lines in the previous section (map composer->composer etc.)
+Note that the standard Picard tags may be amended if this option is chosen (the default).

 	"Include arrangers from all work levels, plus instrument arrangers".
-This will gather together any arranger information from the recording, work or parent works and place it in the "arranger" tag.
-If you want to add arrangers as composers, do so in the previous section.
+This will gather together any arranger information from the recording, work or parent works and place it in the "arranger" tag, with a subkey as appropriate.
+All arrangers (except orchestrators who are dealt with separately) will also be put in the _cea_arrangers hidden variable.
+If you want to add arrangers as composers, do so in the tag mapping section - see below.
 (Note that Picard does not natively pick up all arrangers)

 	"Annotate chorus master in conductor with ..." will place the specified text in brackets after the chorus master's name in the conductor tag (otherwise Picard will just include the name with any annotation in the MB database).